CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 and **global\_tx1.kmt** contain the :math:`\left<1^\circ\right>` POP
 tripole grid and land mask.
 These are binary unformatted, direct access, Big Endian files.

+The input grid file for the B-grid and CD-grid is identical.
+That file contains each cells' HTN, HTE, ULON, ULAT, and kmt value.
+From those variables, the longitude, latitude, grid lengths (dx and dy), areas, and masks can be derived for all grids.

 In CESM, the sea ice model may exchange coupling fluxes using a different grid than the computational grid.
 This functionality is